(Spoiler Alert: Please do not keep reading if you have not seen this week’s episode of “The Walking Dead”)

 “The Walking Dead” airs Sundays at 9 p.m./8c on AMC.

-'The Walking Dead' Surprises: 24 Times the TV Show Has Strayed From the Comics (Photos)
+'The Walking Dead' Surprises: 26 Times the TV Show Has Strayed From the Comics

 The show doesn’t always stick with the story as told in the comics it’s adapting (SPOILERS)

 "The Walking Dead" generally follows the path of the graphic novel series on which it's based, but the AMC hit has often changed things up.
-Here are 24 times the show took a meaningful diversion from the story that "Walking Dead" creator Robert Kirkman laid out on paper, including the big development at the end of the Season 8 mid-season finale.
+Here are 26 times the show took a meaningful diversion from the story that "Walking Dead" creator Robert Kirkman laid out on paper, through the next-to-last episode of season 8.

 TV By Joe Otterson | November 3, 2016 @ 11:25 AM